flarum/flarum.github.io/_docs/common-issues.md

 ## Slow

-Flarum is one for the fastest forums around.
+Flarum is one of the fastest forums around.
 A normal page load should happen in under 3 seconds.
 So what to do if it still feels slow?

 First, identify whether the delay occurs in the `server`, the `network` or your `browser`.
 Using Chrome, open the developer tools, go to the network tab and load your forum.
 You will see a waterfall view like this: